Articles on Self-improvement

 We’re time and time again challenged to be loyal to the conviction that there’s always something good to keep from even the direst of situations. … More Articles on Self-improvement

-And think of ‘root’ as an umbrella term, whether you choose to call it ‘root chakra’ or simply your base, your grounding potential. … More Revisiting your Root
+And think of ‘root’ as an umbrella term, whether you choose to call it ‘root chakra’ or simply your base, your grounding potential. … More Root Chakra Balance | 11 Ways to Master Mindfulness

 As Carl Jung also put it, what we ignore and avoid, persists.
-And it persists bad. … More Arc to ‘ego’, then speed on to ‘shadow’
+And it persists bad. … More Arc to Ego, then Speed on to Shadow

-In a predominantly extroverted society, ‘introversion vs. extroversion’ is another form of discrimination rarely spoken of. … More Decoding ‘introvert’
+In a predominantly extroverted society, ‘introversion vs. extroversion’ is another form of discrimination rarely spoken of. … More Introversion Decoded | 6 Redefinitions & Insider Insights

-I once came across the East Asian “Red String of Fate” myth–pretty much how it happens when you’re not looking for gold. … More The Red String of Fate
+I once came across the East Asian “Red String of Fate” myth–pretty much how it happens when you’re not looking for gold. … More The Red String of Fate | An East Asian Philosophy Tale